 At the minimum, in the US, you’ll need a separate breaker for a 240V outlet, similar to an oven or dryer.
 Most EVs’ portable chargers work with 240V and 120V outlets via interchangeable to-wall adapters.

-New wiring is required if you want to get a charging station, such as the Tesla Wall Charger.
+A charging station, such as the Tesla Wall Charger, requires new wiring.
 This type of charger must be wired directly into a 240V breaker and won’t work with any socket.

-Level 2 can deliver between 15A to 80A of electrical flow and give an EV up to 80 miles in an hour of charging through 60 miles/hour is common.
+Level 2 can deliver between 15A to 80A of electrical flow and give an EV up to 80 miles in an hour of charging though 60 miles/hour is common.